CliMA/ClimaAnalysis.jl/README.md

 These guidelines aim to ensure consistent code quality, maintainability, and a smooth collaborative workflow for `ClimaAnalysis.jl`.
-Please, read these guidelines even if you are familiar with other CliMA packages as there may be some differences.
+Please, read these guidelines even if you are familiar with other CliMA packages, as there may be some differences.

 ### Tests and environments